Eglisau: Demographics

 In the 2007 election the most popular party was the SVP which received 38.5% of the vote.
 The next three most popular parties were the SPS (17.7%), the CSP (11.8%) and the Green Party (11%).

 The age distribution of the population (As of 2000) is children and teenagers (0–19 years old) make up 23.6% of the population, while adults (20–64 years old) make up 61.9% and seniors (over 64 years old) make up 14.5%.
 In Eglisau about 79.8% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Eglisau has an unemployment rate of 2.55%.
 As of 2005, there were 97 people employed in the primary economic sector and about 30 businesses involved in this sector.
 473 people are employed in the secondary sector and there are 33 businesses in this sector.
 703 people are employed in the tertiary sector, with 108 businesses in this sector.

 The historical population is given in the following table:

 Transport

 As well as good rail links to Schaffhausen and Zürich, it has a regular river boat service to nearby villages along the river.

-Eglisau railway station is a stop of the Zürich S-Bahn on the lines S9, S22 and S41, and is a 31-minute ride from Zürich Hauptbahnhof.
-Hüntwangen-Wil railway station also lies partly within the municipality, and is served by the S9 and S22.
+Eglisau railway station is a stop of the Zürich S-Bahn on the lines S9 and S36, and is a 31-minute ride from Zürich Hauptbahnhof.
+Hüntwangen-Wil railway station also lies partly within the municipality, and is served by the S9.
+Until 2015, the S22 served both railway stations.
 Between the two stations, the line crosses the Eglisau railway bridge over the Rhine.